billy-paul1234/RouterRD/README.md

          * * * * * routerrd  192.168.1.2   192.168.1.3     20       'M'
          * * * * * routerrd  192.168.1.2   192.168.1.3     50       'S'

-TI       -->  Time interval to send mail if the router is still down
+TI       -->  Timei to send mail if the router is still down
               For Minute use ( 2 - 58 )
               For Seconds Use ( 10 - 50 )
 'M'      -->  Time in minutes